Undergraduate Opportunities

 The Detroit Partnership is a registered student organization partnered with the Ginsberg Center that serves to build bridges between the University of Michigan and the City of Detroit through weekly service-learning programs and long-lasting community engagement.
 This is done through weekly service programs and large events for more information head to their website.

-• We work to empower students with the resources they need to engage in the democratic process by advocating for voter registration, educating yourself and participating in the Big Ten Voting Challenge
+• We work to empower students with the resources they need to engage in the democratic process by advocating for voter registration, educating yourself and participating in the Big Ten Voting Challenge.
+We sponsor the Turn Up Turnout student organization, and are a founding member of the UMICH Votes Coalition

 • Voter Registration